The Saga of cord1-PRA Testing in Dogs

 In 2016, Dr. Oliver Forman and other members of the Mellersh team, published another important breakthrough on this disease.
 They had found a mutation in a 2nd gene called MAP9 that explained a great deal of the variation observed with cord1-PRA.
 Two copies of the MAP9 variant, in combination with two copies of the RPGRIP1 variant were shown to correlate quite well with development of severe and early onset cord1-PRA, usually under three years of age in Dachshunds.
 When dogs that are free of the MAP9 mutation but carry two copies of the RPGRIP1 mutation, cord1 PRA is less severe and occurs often after 6 years of age if at all.

 Wisdom Panel™ geneticist Dr. Jonas Donner teamed up with Dr. Mellersh to show distribution of both RPGRIP1 and MAP9 in over 130 purebred breeds, showing that only a small fraction of breeds carry both variants with moderate to high frequency.
 Not surprisingly, the breed type with the highest frequency of both variants is the Miniature Longhaired Dachshund, but some surprising breeds also showed the presence of the necessary two variants, including French Bulldogs, Beagles, Chihuahuas, Beagles, and Rottweilers.
-The figures above and below summarize this work.
+The figures above and below summarise this work.

 In addition to the above two variants, it appears likely that at least one more genetic factor is at work.
-As described in 2023 by Ripolles-Garcia et al., an as-yet uncharacterized genetic variant currently termed “L3”, has been shown to play an additional pivotal role in cord1-PRA.
+As described in 2023 by Ripolles-Garcia et al., an as-yet uncharacterised genetic variant currently termed “L3”, has been shown to play an additional pivotal role in cord1-PRA.
 When two copies of each of all three different variants (RPGRIP1, MAP9 and L3) are present, severe and early onset cord1-PRA is extremely likely to occur.

 What about genetic testing for cord1-PRA?